-We tried the 2004 Cabernet Franc.
-This is one of the nicer Cabernet Francs we have tasted in the Napa area.
+The 2004 Kenefick Ranch Cabernet Franc is one of the nicer Cabernet Francs we have tasted from the Napa Valley.
 Sometimes Cabernet Francs are associated with vegetal or bell pepper characteristics.
 Not so with this wine.
 Their Cabernet Franc is a reflection of where it is grown and the type of climate that Kenefick’s vineyards experience.
-The nose is complex with various spices and hints of cedar and the smooth tannins do not overwhelm the black fruit flavors on the palate.
+The nose is complex with various spices and hints of cedar; the smooth tannins do not overwhelm the darker fruit flavors on the palate.
 It has a very velvety mouth feel.

-The 2012 Chris’s Cuvée (named after Tom’s son) is a Cabernet Sauvignon based blend – aromatically it shows a nice mix of complexity both fruit (blue berry), raspberry and leather notes and violets.
+The 2012 Kenefick Ranch Chris’s Cuvée (named after Tom’s son) is a Cabernet Sauvignon based blend – aromatically it shows a nice mix of complexity both fruit (blue berry), raspberry and leather notes and violets.
 There is a sweetness of fruit and oak tannin – the tannins are somewhat gravelly/earthy.
 The wine does not overwhelm your palate – rather it is refreshing and balanced.
-Very food friendly wine.
+Very food friendly.

 We originally visited with part of the team at their office/house at their vineyard and then later at a shared tasting room called Up Valley Vintners in downtown Calistoga where Kenefick Ranch was one of the wines represented.
 However this tasting room closed in late 2016.